LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/candidateQuiz.rst

 Part 3: Grade the Quiz
 ^^^^^^^^^^^^^^^^^^^^^^

 Finally, calculate the candidate's score and print the results.
+There are no ``TODOs`` in this section, just be sure to only modify code that you have written, or add code.
+Don't remove anything in the file that you haven't written.
+Doing so may cause your program to behave unexpectedly - and we might not be able to grade it!

+Your task here is to:

+#.
+Compare the candidate answers with the correct answers,
-Helpful hint - To calculate the candidate's percentage, use the equation:
+#.
+Calculate the candidate's score as a percentage,

-   (Number of Correct Answers) / (Number of Questions) * 100

-Note that the final report MUST have the format shown in the "Results Output" section.

-.. admonition:: Note
+#.
+Convey to the candidate if they have passed the quiz with an 80% or if they have failed.

+Some tips:

+#.
 Checking for the correct answer should be case insensitive (e.g. "Orbit" is the same as "orbit").
+#.
+To calculate the candidate's percentage, use the equation:

+   **(Number of Correct Answers) / (Number of Quiz Questions) * 100**

+..
+Note that the final report MUST have the format shown in the "Results Output"
+.. section.

 Sanity Checks
 --------------